 What is Potassium Bromide?

-Bromide salt of potassium is odourless, and is obtained as white crystalline powder or colorless crystals or white granular solid which has a pungent bitter saline taste.
-Aqueous solutions have a pH value of 7.
+The potassium bromide salt is odourless and comes in the form of white crystalline powder, colourless crystals, or white granular solid with a pungent bitter saline taste.
+Aqueous solutions of KBr have a pH value of 7.

 Properties of Potassium Bromide – KBr

 |Density of Potassium Bromide||2.74 g/cm3|